davidesantangelo/api.rss.ui/README.md

-# DatoRSS — :warning: This project is no longer maintained!!!! :warning:
+# API.RSS.UI — :warning: This project is no longer maintained!!!! :warning:

 ### Since this project is no longer maintained, please consider using the new project [davideasntangelo/dato.rss](https://github.com/davidesantangelo/dato.rss)!